B

 Where to Find the Bee-Eater

 Bee-eaters live across four continents, including Africa, Asia, Europe, and Australia.
 Most species occur in Africa, but several species inhabit Asia, from India and southern China to the Indonesian islands.
-Additionally, Europe and Australia each have a single species.
+Australia is home to a single native species, the rainbow bee-eater (Merops ornatus), while Europe is primarily home to the European bee-eater (Merops apiaster), though the blue-cheeked bee-eater (Merops persicus) also breeds in parts of southeastern Europe.
 These birds don’t have strict habitat requirements; they only need an elevated perch from which to watch for prey and a place to dig their burrows.
 You can find them in semi-open woodlands, shrublands, forests, rainforests, and sub-deserts.
 Their habitats are typically near water because riverbanks make good nesting spots.
 Look for bee-eaters in flocks perched on branches or pruning and sunning themselves on the ground.

 Nest